 We look at what these changes actually mean, where you could still be caught out, and how mobile provider prices still vary dramatically further afield.

-See how your provider fares in our round-up of the best and worst mobile networks in the UK for 2020.
+See how your provider fares in our round-up of the .

 Changes to EU roaming charges

 The EU regulation introduced on 15 June 2017 states that:

 - 'Consumers will be able to use their mobile devices when travelling in the EU, paying the same prices as at home, ie to "Roam like at Home"'.

 - 'Any voice call, SMS and data session made while travelling abroad in the EU will be deducted from the monthly package of minutes, SMS and data in the home country with no extra charges.'

 Essentially this means that you can use your mobile phone in the EU as you would in the UK, using your bundled minutes, messages and data at no extra cost.